Mr Temitope Onifade

 Research interests

-1. Climate Change and Low-carbon Transition Impacts
+1. Climate Change and Low-carbon Transition Implications

-My research on climate change and low-carbon transition impacts fills significant gaps in predominant climate policy thinking, which mostly focuses on using technologies, markets, and self-regulation to address climate and low-carbon transition challenges without paying much attention to the people, communities, and businesses that are disproportionately impacted.
+My research on climate change and low-carbon transition impacts fills significant gaps in predominant climate policy thinking, which mostly focuses on using technologies, markets, and self-regulation to address climate and low-carbon transition challenges without paying much attention to the Indigenous and other marginalized communities, small businesses and developing countries that are disproportionately impacted.
 Using critical justice and decolonization theories, I consider such disproportionate impacts and how to address them.
-For instance, I have designed and led the “Re-Imagining Agenda 2063” project to understand what the constraints imposed by climate change, the net-zero agenda, biodiversity loss and other global challenges mean for sustainable development in Africa and have conceptualized and contextualized differential treatment and climate justice issues such as adaptation, loss and damage, and policy participation.
+For instance, I have designed and led the “Re-Imagining Agenda 2063” project at Law and Society Association to understand what the constraints imposed by climate change, the net-zero agenda, biodiversity loss and other global challenges mean for sustainable development in Africa, especially on Indigenous communities there, and have explored "Indigenous Peoples in carbon pricing policymaking" in a leading interdisciplinary journal, Environmental Science & Policy.

 III.
 Sustainable Public and Private Finance

 I investigate government and business sources of finance for low-carbon societies and how to regulate them.
 For instance, I have studied the regulation and governance of sources such as tariffs, taxes, royalties, subsidies, sovereign wealth funds, natural resource funds, and multilateral climate funds, including their promise in developed and developing countries.
 Another important aspect of my work under this thread is the regulation and governance of sustainable finance sources.
 Such sources can only enhance the transition to low-carbon societies with proper government regulation and corporate and financial governance.
 Therefore, I also research the legal duties (fiduciary, contractual, tortious, voluntary and others) of regulators, corporate directors, and executives, and professionals in managing these sources (fiduciary and non-fiduciary), and the effective policy and corporate governance practices to enhance their work.
+My most influential contributions under this thread are reports that have been used by numerous governemnts, industries and intergovernemntal organizations.
+These are: a climate governance guide for Canada's real estate industry, titled "A Guide to Effective Climate Governance in the Canadian Commercial Real Estate Sector: Building for the Net-Zero Future; a national report on "Fossil Fuel Subsidies in Canada: Governance Implications in the Net-Zero Transition"; and a global report titled "The Emergence of Foreseeable Biodiversity-related Liability Risks for Financial Institutions: A Gathering Storm?"

-4. Environmental and development law
+4. Environmental protection and sustainable development

-My environmental and natural resource law thread addresses other topics that interest me but do not fit neatly under my main research threads.
-For instance, I have written about biodiversity legal risks globally, environmental laws in Africa, and remedies in environmental law in Nigeria.
+My general environmental protection and sustainable development thread is a general cover for other topics that interest me but do not fit neatly under my three main research threads.
+For instance, I previously wrote “Environmental Law in Africa’s Non-renewable Extractive Sectors” and “Legal and Administrative Remedies in Environmental Law in Nigeria: Reform Proposition.”

 Publications